 In our daze of distraction addiction, we shift our attention between the real and the virtual world constantly.
-Whenever we look at your friends’ or celebrity status updates, accomplishments and vacation pictures, we’re plucked out of our present moment and planted somewhere we don’t want to be.
+As a result, whenever we look at your friends’ or celebrity status updates, accomplishments and vacation pictures, we’re plucked out of our present moment and planted somewhere we don’t want to be.

 For example, when we look at Jennifer Lopez’s flawless fitted gowns, we crave a body we can’t have, we admonish ourselves for our harsh reality and become all the more miserable in this comparative narrative.

-Our self esteem takes a hit, our need for a better ending to our current situation arises, and the rate at which we procrastinate with the task at hand exponential rises.
-The opposite is true, when we post a picture of ourselves, we hit a high note of dopamine every time someone likes it or comments on it.
+When our self esteem takes a hit, our need for a better ending to our current situation arises, and the rate at which we procrastinate with the task at hand exponential rises.
+And, the opposite is true, when we post a picture of ourselves, we hit a high note of dopamine every time someone likes it or comments on it.
 This combination of novelty with the variable reward system of hitting refresh to constantly check on our feeds is the sad backdrop to our ever present loneliness and reality.

 Our inability to stay in the present moment is triggered by boredom, and a craving for excitement that this unpredictable world of online engagement offers.
 Its a perfect recipe and source for anxiety and depression when expectations are not met consistently.